Protect Your Dog From Breed Specific Legislation!

 What's the human world equivalent of BSL for dogs?

-Some breeds that were breed for dog-on-dog fighting for decades in the past are much more risky to other dogs and BSL will rightly protect family pets from pit bulls in, for example, in off leash areas (pit bulls are not allowed), parks, pit bulls escaping, etc.
+Some breeds that were breed for dog-on-dog fighting for decades in the past are much more risky to other dogs and BSL will rightly protect family pets from pit bulls in, for example, in off leash areas (pit bulls are not allowed).

-A human equivalent example might be some racial backgrounds linked with, for example, medieval times and the violence associated with that age.
+A human equivalent comparison to pit bulls might be some racial backgrounds linked with, for example, medieval times and the violence associated with that age.
 I know that living near the 'Lakemba, Merrylands, Bankstown triangle' for 40 years is different (in a negative way) than most other suburban places in Australia (excluding Friday and Saturday nights).

 Just like BSL rightly targets some breeds/breed types of dogs (dog fighting breeds), we have legislation and crime squads that targets race/religion combinations of people (violently-linked religious backgrounds).